MyCollagenGlow

 Description

-Various studies link low circulating zinc levels to certain forms of hair loss, including telogen effluvium and alopecia areata.
-Oral zinc supplementation may improve hair loss by correcting observed deficiencies.
+Various studies establish a link between low circulating zinc levels and certain forms of hair loss, including telogen effluvium and alopecia areata.
+Oral zinc supplementation may improve hair loss by correcting any underlying deficiency.

 Gupta M, Mahajan VK, Mehta KS, Chauhan PS.
 Zinc therapy in dermatology: a review.
 Dermatol Res Pract.
 2014;2014:709152. doi: 10.1155/2014/709152.
 Epub 2014 Jul 10.
 PMID: 25120566; PMCID: PMC4120804. https://pubmed.ncbi.nlm.nih.gov/25120566/